AlSaqr-platform/he-soc/README.md

 make clean all

-cd ../..

 ```
 please change the setup to point to you toolchains and Questasim installations.

 ### RTL BUILD

-To install and configure bender, run:
+To install and configure bender, from he-soc/hardware run:

 ```
 make bender